-Accomplishment: About 250 breeding lines in cooperative nurseries including the Uniform Northern Winter Wheat Scab Nursery, the Uniform Preliminary Northern Winter Wheat Scab Nursery, the Uniform Southern Scab Nursery, the Uniform Eastern Soft Winter Wheat Nursery, and the Adv. and Prelim.
-Five-State Nurseries were evaluated for FHB resistance in a misted, inoculated FHB field nursery.
 Lines from the Univ. of Illinois program were submitted for all of the cooperative nurseries, thus, breeding lines with FHB resistance were made available to other breeding programs for use as germplasm.
-Four University of Illinois breeding lines (out of five entries) were among the most FHB resistant lines in the 2011 NUWWN and four University of Illinois breeding lines (out of five entries) were among the most FHB resistant lines in the 2011 PNUWWN.
-IL02-18228 was entered into the 2011 Uniform Southern Winter Wheat Scab Nursery and this line was one of the most FHB resistant lines in the nursery based on several parameters, including % FDK and DON level.
+Four University of Illinois breeding lines (out of four entries) were among the most FHB resistant lines in the 2012 NUWWN and six University of Illinois breeding lines (out of six entries) were among the most FHB resistant lines in the 2012 NUWWN and six University of Illinois breeding lines (out of six entries) were among the most FHB resistant lines in the 2012 PNUWWN.
+All ten of these entries had low average DON levels.
+IL02-18228 was entered into the 2012 Uniform Southern Winter Wheat Scab Nursery, and this line was one of the most FHB resistant lines in the nursery based on several parameters.
+IL02-18228 ranked first (lowest FHB) for FHB Index, % FDK, ISK, and % DON.

-Impact: The data provided were useful to many different breeding programs in making decisions about which breeding lines merit further evaluation as varieties and which breeding lines will be useful as germplasm.
 Exchange of FHB resistant breeding lines among programs is essential and will contribute to the development of FHB resistant varieties.
 Obtaining FHB resistance data for entries in the cooperative nurseries from many environments allow wheat breeders to make better selection decisions about what lines to advance for further evaluation.
 Breeding lines from the University of Illinois breeding program were made available to other breeding programs for use as parents if the breeders wish to use them.

-Project 4: Improved Breeding for FHB Resistance by Advanced Genetic and Phenotypic Characterization of Soft Winter Wheat.
+Project 3: Improved Breeding for FHB Resistance by Advanced Genetic and Phenotypic Characterization of Soft Winter Wheat.

-3. What major problem or issue is being resolved relevant to Fusarium head blight (scab) and how are you resolving it?
+1. What major problem or issue is being resolved relevant to Fusarium head blight (scab) and how are you resolving it?